HIV Testing & Information

-The testing options offered at FFC include: An oral swab where we will take an oral fluid sample from your mouth or a finger stick test where a small amount of blood is taken from your finger.
+Testing is done via a finger stick where a small amount of blood is taken from your finger.
 When you call to set up your HIV testing appointment, we will conduct a brief assessment that will help us to determine the best testing option for you.

 Fan Free Clinic specializes in providing compassionate, non-judgmental and knowledgeable counselors who will be available to help you every step of the way.
 Your test counselor will help you understand how the test works, what the test results mean and help facilitate you into care should you need it.
 From start to finish, our HIV Test Counselors will take the utmost care in assisting you.